AllenInstitute/deepinterpolation_nextflow/README.md

   }
 ```

+You can edit the CPU and Memory fields in the .nf file to reduce usage if your hardware is not able to provide these requirements.
+Note you will get slower performance in that case.

 Notes
 ========================
 Please reach out jeromel@alleninstitute.org for any questions.
 If this is useful to you, :wave: are welcome!